 First, what is a VA loan?
 A VA mortgage is actually a refinanced mortgage offered by the United States Department of Veterans Affairs to non-veterans.
 All veterans who served our country are eligible for these loans.
-Since the beginning of the Iraq and Afghanistan wars, San Diego VA Loans assistance has become one of the most popular ways for vets to get money to afford a new home or remodel their existing home.
+Since the beginning of the Iraq and Afghanistan wars, VA Loan assistance has become one of the most popular ways for vets to get money to afford a new home or remodel their existing home.

 What many people do not realize is that many of these loans are fixed-rate mortgages.
 The interest rate reduction allows veterans to lock in a lower monthly payment than they would receive if they had purchased a new home from a traditional lender.
 These loans are also much easier to qualify for than some other types of home loans out there.
 This is because it is much easier to qualify for these loans than it is to qualify for most other types of home loans.

 The first question most borrowers want to ask is what a VA refinance does for them.
 A VA loan works exactly like any other fixed interest mortgages.
 The borrowers pay taxes, the VA then owns the house so it never has to be repossessed.
 There is a slight difference though between these loans and other mortgages.

 Veterans who use VA mortgages to purchase homes become homeowners by purchasing homes with a VA mortgage loan and paying off the original loan.
 The government pays off the original loan plus interests and fees.
 This leaves the borrowers with either a fixed or a decreasing monthly payment.
 Many of the borrowers who use these loans can make their payments without missing them.